Ruweydha/SH-CLOTHES/README.md

     * This will clone the repositoty into your local folder.

 ## Behaviour Driven Development
 	1.Upon landing on the home page, a customer is able to view the clothing line the app is offering.
 	  Depending on the customers' need they can go to the men or women clothes page.

 	2.The customer can proceed to select and add to the cart the clothes they choose depending on their taste and preferences.
 	  The prices are displayed below each piece of cloth.
 Once they hover over each image, the option to add to the cart will be accessible.

 	3.Customers can add as many items in the cart as they prefer.
-They also have the ability to delete an item or items that they had added on the cart and they no longer intend to purchase the item.The 		  total cost of the items will be displayed in the cart.
+	  They also have the ability to delete an item or items that they had added on the cart and they no longer intend to purchase the item.
+	  The total cost of the items will be displayed in the cart.

 	4.The customer can now proceed to check out and pay for the items they have selected.
 	  An alert will appear thanking them for making the purchase.

 ### Built With
 1. HTML